 #1 Wormsloe State Historical Site and Plantation

 Within the property are a few trails.
-Start at Oak Avenue for the most barrier-free route to the historical the Tabby Ruins-Jones Fort and House Site.
-After the museum and gift shop, this packed dirt and sand trail is pedestrian only and wide enough for any wheelchair.
+Start at Oak Avenue for the most barrier-free route to the historical Tabby Ruins-Jones Fort and House Site.
+After the museum and gift shop, this packed dirt and sand trail is pedestrian-only and wide enough for any wheelchair.
 A replicated campsite is set up along the way, along with informative panels that tell the history of the property.